backlineint/bpi-11ty/src/til/2021/adding-simple-pagination-to-an-11ty-collection.md

 ---
 11ty can handle pagination really well, but finding the right subset of the many pagination features can be a little difficult to figure out.
 In my case, I just wanted something really simple so that I didn't end up with endlessly scrolling list pages as this site grows.
 Since this site uses [Tailwind](https://tailwindcss.com/), I decided to aim for something similar to the [simple card footer from Tailwind UI](https://tailwindui.com/components/application-ui/navigation/pagination#component-0797a02a34692167c369d134e7a6f9c5).

-At its simplest, pagination can be enabled by adding the `pagination` key to your template's front matter.
-For example, the first example from the [pagination docs](https://www.11ty.dev/docs/pagination/) shows how to page over a dataset also defined in your front matter:
+At its simplest, page data can be enabled by adding the `pagination` key to your template's front matter.
+The first example from the [pagination docs](https://www.11ty.dev/docs/pagination/) shows how to page over a dataset also defined in your front matter:

 ---